 Drones are expected to start operating by 2024, according to M. Kývala, followed a few years later by ground-based autonomous vehicles, that could patrol remote areas of the presidential park, scan the terrain and detect any sudden changes in movement.

-New weapons and uniforms for the Czech Castle Guard
+New weapons and uniforms

 The modernization scheme also includes the acquisition of new weapons for the presidential guard, the reconstruction of the barracks and construction of new premises to be able to host more than 200 additional recruits by next year.